 Speak with Witnesses and Gather Information

-If you have a chance to speak with some people, ask them to write down what they heard and saw.
+If you have a chance to speak with anyone who witnesses the accident, ask them to write down what they heard and saw.

-Ask for their contact information in case the insurance company or police need to talk with them.
-If you were at a store, you could see if the owner has video evidence.
+Ask for their name and contact information in case the insurance company or police needs to talk with them.
+Their testimony may prove invaluable for your case.